-While personal bankruptcy filings continue to decrease somewhat nationwide‚ the news out of Los Angeles and surrounding areas may not be so rosy.
+While personal bankruptcy filings continue to decrease somewhat nationwide‚ the news out of Woodland Hills and surrounding areas may not be so rosy.

 California has the dubious honor of having one of the highest unemployment rates in the country.
-Add to that rising food costs‚ increasing bank fees and high interest rates from credit card companies‚ and what you find are many Los Angeles-area residents looking for a way out of mounting debt.
+Add to that rising food costs‚ increasing bank fees and high interest rates from credit card companies‚ and what you find are many Woodland Hills-area residents looking for a way out of mounting debt.

-Los Angeles bankruptcy may be that option.
-As Los Angeles bankruptcy lawyers have seen‚ people are hurting and they’re looking for answers.
+Woodland Hills bankruptcy may be that option.
+As Woodland Hills bankruptcy lawyers have seen‚ people are hurting and they’re looking for answers.
 If they have unpaid bills and are paying high interest rates and minimum payments‚ things are bad.

 Bankruptcy can make things better.
 Through this complex process‚ an attorney can help you avoid creditors‚ wage garnishment‚ and harassing phone calls from lenders that may have become a routine part of your day.
 With the debt wiped off your slate‚ you can focus on starting over.